greenelab/deep-review/sections/02_intro.md

 activation function.
-The value of the activation function is then multiplied by another set of weights to produce the output `TODO: we probably need a figure here - I see no way that we don't include this type of description in our paper, despite the fact that it's been done tons of times before. - I'm really partial to the nature bengio revew's presentation - really hitting on the idea of learning a feature to make a non-linear problem linear` These neural networks are trained by identifying weights that produce a desired output from some specific input.
+The value of the activation function is then multiplied by another set of weights to produce the output `TODO: we probably need a figure here - I see no way that we don't include this type of description in our paper, despite the fact that it's been done tons of times before. - I'm really partial to this nature review's explanation about making non-linear problems linear - figure 1 [@doi:10.1038/nature14539]` These neural networks are trained by identifying weights that produce a desired output from some specific input.